How to landscape on the cheap

 Seek Good Advice

-One of the best resources for landscaping ideas is a local garden club or horticulture society.
+One of the best resources for inexpensive landscaping ideas is a local garden club or horticulture society.
 Often they have perennial sales with great prices, and they can offer a wealth of ideas.
 I have also contacted a local vocational school for assistance.
 Many times the students are more than eager to help out and share their knowledge.
 We are fortunate in our area to have an excellent nature program associated with our public schools (beginning in kindergarten), and the knowledge base is priceless!

 Cathy in Loveland, OH